 Moreover, MERCOSUR countries are home to a variety of essential natural resources.
 Petroleum, steel, iron ore, and copper are some of the most valuable and most demanded natural resources in China.
 Great opportunity lies in further developing MERCOSUR’s markets and connections with China in regard to these materials.

 Specifically, Argentina is known to have great gold, silver, and copper mines that have been left untouched.
 Given China’s growing focus on electromobility and renewable energy, its demand for copper in the near future will be immense.
 Investors who act soon will be best equipped to meet Asia’s demand for resources.

 Get a head start

 Trade relationships between MERCOSUR and Asia are clearly plentiful.
 While there are no formal agreements as of late, there are still many lucrative business opportunities in the region.
 China, ASEAN, and the Republic of Korea are all anxious to connect officially with MERCOSUR and its economic strengths.
 Diplomatic discussions between the regions continue to fuel economic prosperity and hopes for the future.

 Before the markets get too saturated, make your move in this market today as a savvy business person or investor.
 For guidance and personalized support, reach out to the experts at Biz Latin Hub.
 With teams in all four of the MERCOSUR member countries, we can confidently guide you through legal, financial, and commercial processes.
-Contact us at [email protected] today to reach markets and opportunities that are seemingly a world away.
+Contact us now to reach markets and opportunities that are seemingly a world away.